nyurik/promistreamus/README.md

 // Stream item processing function var processor = function() {
-    // Get the next promise from the iterator and process the value once promise is resolved return iterator().then(function(value) {
+    // Get the promise of the next stream value from the iterator return iterator().then(function(value) {
         if (value === undefined) {
             // we are done, no more items in the stream